Soyokaze no Kuchizuke

 "Soyokaze no Kuchizuke" (そよ風のくちづけ) is the second single by Japanese music trio Candies.
 Written by Michio Yamagami and Kōichi Morita, the single was released on January 21, 1974.
-The first version of this song appeared on their debut album Anata ni Muchū ~Uchiki na Candies~; it was also track number three on their second album Abunai Doyobi ~Candies No Sekai~, with a different mix.
+It is the third track on their second album Abunai Doyōbi: Candies no Sekai, with a different mix.

-The song peaked at No. 39 on Oricon's singles chart and sold over 63,000 copies.
+The song peaked at No. 39 on Oricon's singles chart and spent 13 weeks in that chart.
+It sold over 63,000 copies.

 Track listing

-All lyrics are written by Michio Yamagami; all music is written by Kōichi Morita; all music is arranged by Yūsuke Hoguchi.
+All lyrics are written by Michio Yamagami; all music is written by Kōichi Morita, except where indicated; all music is arranged by Yūsuke Hoguchi, except where indicated.